 Launch Minecraft and click ‘Play Multiplayer’.
 Click the ‘Add Server’ button and assign the server a name and address.

 Now all that’s left to do is click ‘Done’ and enjoy!
-You now have your very own Minecraft server.
+You now have your very own Minecraft server on a Windows VPS.

 The process above is similar for setting up a a Minecraft server on a cloud server or dedicated server.